First published in the Santa Barbara Sentinel, 2018

 As soon as I came back to Santa Barbara, I jumped into the writer’s hustle again – pitching stories, setting up interviews, meeting with editors, and, of course, writing.

-Other than writing every day, Jason has never seen that part of me before.
+Other than writing every day, Jason had never seen this part of me before.

-We dated long distance for the first year we were together (he lived in Washington and I, in California) so he was unaware of the effort it takes to be a working writer.
+We dated long distance for the first year we were together (he, in Washington and I, in California) so he never knew the effort it took to be a working writer.

-That, mixed with family and friend obligations, plus the fact we were now staying at his dad’s house, had disconnected us from the cruising life.
+That, mixed with family and friend obligations, and the fact we were now staying at his dad’s house, had disconnected us a bit.

 “I feel like you’re not taking our cruising life seriously!” he said.
 “I want you to be vested in our life together.”

-Taking a risk for love was worth it but that didn’t mean I would sacrifice my creative needs in the process.
+Taking a risk for love was worth it, but it didn’t mean I would sacrifice my creative needs in the process.